opensource-nepal/.github/profile/README.md

 - Repository: [node-nepali-datetime](https://github.com/opensource-nepal/node-nepali-datetime)
 - Description: This is a Node project designed to support native JavaScript-like features for Nepali dates.
 It includes features such as 'NepaliDate' for Nepali date support and 'dateConverter' for date conversions.

-Besides these, there are many other projects that are under development.
-You can check our repositories on our [GitHub Repository page](https://github.com/orgs/opensource-nepal/repositories).
-If you have any creative project ideas or want to create a new repository, feel free to contact us.

 ### 2. py-nepali

 - Repository: [py-nepali](https://github.com/opensource-nepal/py-nepali)